 Ms. Cassotis has demonstrated that she is a strong, decisive, and strategic leader.
 Her ability to identify the complex relationship between organizations and the competitive environments in which they operate has allowed her to position her business interests for the future while paying attention to immediate demands.
+Her substantial leadership roles within a highly-regulated, high-stakes industry provide valuable risk oversight experience, including with respect to cyber and technology, to the S&T Board.
 She is an innovative leader who has successfully directed necessary change through organizations to drive growth and deliver value which qualifies her to serve on the S&T Board.

-Michael J. Donnelly, Age 65
+Michael J. Donnelly, Age 66